William Fife: Biography

 Fife was born in Fairlie, North Ayrshire on the Firth of Clyde.
 His father William Fife Sr. (1821–1902) and grandfather William Fyfe (1785–1865) had also been designers and boat builders in Fairlie.
 The family business operated from a shipyard on the beach in the village.
 Fife began building yachts in 1890 and soon surpassed the achievements of his father and grandfather and became known as one of the premier yacht designers of the day.

 As the third generation of a venerable Scottish boat building family, William Fife inherited a rich legacy but was quick to establish his own reputation as one of the top designers in the yachting world.
 Often dominating his chief competitors, Fife was a master of his trade who received commissions from European royalty and from clients as far away as Australia.
 Following on the heels of the success of his design Dragon (1888), Fife adopted a stylized Chinese dragon as his trademark.
 Thereafter, those yachts that took shape on the shingle at Fairlie were known throughout the yachting world by this distinctive scrollwork.

 Fife designed two America's Cup yachts for grocery and tea magnate Sir Thomas Lipton who challenged for the cup a total of five times.
 The Fife-designed challenger Shamrock I (1899) lost to Columbia (Nathanael Greene Herreshoff, 1899) and Shamrock III (1903) lost to Reliance.
 After the establishment of the first International Rule in 1906, Fife became a prolific designer of metre boats, designing and building several successful 15-Metre and 19-Metre yachts in the years leading up to the Great War.
 Between 1907 and 1913, William Fife Jr. designed eight of the twenty 15mR yachts ever built, but his first 15mR named Shimna was not built at his famous Fairlie boatyard, but by Alexander Robertson & Sons, because all Fife's principal yacht builders were needed to work on Myles Kennedy's new 23mR, White Heather II.

 Fife died on 11 August 1944 at the age of 87 in Fairlie, North Ayrshire.
 He never married or had children.
 He was buried in Largs.
 The yard was continued for some years after his death by his nephew, but never achieved the renown known under Fife's ownership.

+In 1951, Fife's sisters arranged for a weather vane to be erected in his memory on the tower of Fairlie parish church.
+It features a model his 1936 yawl Latifa, which he considered one of his finest designs.